 Paper Lanterns are a safer option than candles if you’re worried about fire hazards.
 They maintain the simple elegance of candles but are more practical if your event is outdoors.

-For bonus points, decorate the inside of your venue with candles and the outside with colorful paper lanterns!
+For bonus points, decorate the inside of your venue with candles and the outside with colourful paper lanterns!

 2. Embrace Your Theme